Table of Contents

 Student Code of Conduct

 In Texas, parents are asked to sign a statement that their child will comply with the school district’s Student Code of Conduct.
-This applies to students with disabilities too, so parents should be sure to read it thoroughly and discuss anything in the Code that might be difficult for their child to follow.
-The IEP should note any exceptions to the Code of Conduct. that The Code of Conduct must state that consideration is given, as a factor in a decision to order suspension, removal to a disciplinary alternative education program, or expulsion, to:
+This applies to students with disabilities as well, so parents should be sure to read it thoroughly and discuss anything in the Code that might be difficult for their child to follow.
+The IEP should note any exceptions to the Code of Conduct.
+The Code of Conduct must state that consideration is given, as a factor in a decision to order suspension, removal to a disciplinary alternative education program, or expulsion, to:

 - self-defense;